WiiLink24/cam-server/README.md

 I will make this public when I can:
 1. Get the time to build it
 2. Have things in it
-## Almost everything here is broken.
+## Almost everything here is broken, except the rendering engine.